-The neutron, proton and electron have a magnetic field, in the shape of a donut (ball w/ 1 hole), surrounding the spinning objects.
-See Figures 0.7 and 3.8.
+The neutron, proton and electron have a magnetic field, in the shape of a donut (ball w/ one hole), surrounding the spinning objects.
+See Figure 0.7 and Figure 3.8.
 This is a movement/synergy field, that projects a magnetomotive force into space, that decreases in strength inversely with the square of the distance away from the surface.
 The magnetic dipole is permanently aligned with the quantum spin axis.
 The magnetic strength, and north/south polarity of the spin axis, is permanently fixed by nature.

 It is hypothesized, that there is no “friction” between the three discrete parts of the neutron cell, specifically between the Type I matter spinning core, and the Type II matter of the non-spinning plasm that surrounds it.
 Despite the enormous densities of the two substances, the cell plasm does not “slow down” core spin, and the spinning core does not impart any “torque” to the plasm.
 The Type I matter cell membrane that contains the Type II plasm matter, is a thin sheet of liquid matter at absolute density also without rotation.